aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 - An ECR Repository _per_ image (and it's revisions).
 - IAM roles with access to the Bucket and Repositories.

-> The Staging Stack is being actively worked on right now and currently does not support image assets.

 ```mermaid
 graph TD
     A(Bootstrap Stack) --- B(CloudFormationExecutionRole <br> DeploymentActionRole <br> LookupRole)